 All unit members in supervisory positions, as opposed to working lead persons, will not be eligible for bilingual pay.

 Management shall periodically review the number and location of bilingual pay positions.
 If the County decides to reduce the number of filled positions in a specific division or location eligible for bilingual pay, the County shall provide individual unit members with one full pay period of notice prior to loss of the bilingual pay eligibility.

 Administration of the bilingual pay plan will be the overall responsibility of the Human Resources Department.
-Any disputes concerning the interpretation or application of the bilingual pay plan shall be referred to the Human Resources Department Director whose decision shall be final.
+Any disputes concerning the interpretation or application of the administration of bilingual pay shall be referred to the Human Resources Department Director, whose decision shall be final.